Value-added material (VAM) - Prime Video Tech Docs

 SequenceInfo<Number>

-Sequence number that will be used to identify the display order of VAM.
-Order priority is determined by the highest sequence number provided.
-The highest number appears first.
+Sequence number used to identify the display order of VAM.
+Order priority is determined by the highest sequence number, which appears first.

 Integer